 · Arrange and attend meetings with other organisations

-Feel free to call one of our advocates at the office closest to you or our Ararat central office to talk about your situation.
+Feel free to call our Ararat central office on 1800 552 272 to talk about your situation.
 Our contact details are on this page

-Our advocate will ask you a bit about your situation and then explain how our service can assist you.
-If we can’t help, our advocate will suggest others that can.
+Our intake officer will ask you a bit about your situation and then explain how our service can assist you.
+If we can’t help, we will suggest other organisation’s that can.

 If we are able to assist, our advocate will make an appointment with you to talk about your issue and ask you what outcome you want.
 It is important that you tell us WHAT YOU WANT TO ACHIEVE.